farhantandia/LOSA-DNN/README.md

 - [keras_self_attention](https://github.com/CyberZHG/keras-self-attention)

 ## Usage
-You can simply run the code:
+Download dataset HMDB-51 and UCF-101 and split the training and testing data inside each folder.
+After that You can simply run the code:
 <pre>
 python LOSA-DNN.py
 </pre>
 or you can check the python notebook file inside the notebook folder.